decentraland/sdk7-goerli-plaza/Pixel-Canvas-API/server/README.md

 - **Add Pixels:** Send a POST request to the `/pixels` endpoint with pixel data in the request body to add new pixels.
 - **Update Pixel:** Send a PUT request to the `/pixels/{id}` endpoint with updated pixel data in the request body to update an existing pixel.

-### Running the API Locally

-- For the restdb.io setup, no further action is needed as it's hosted on restdb.io.
-- For the SQLite setup, upload the files to a PHP-enabled server, and access the API via the server's URL.

 ### Additional Resources

 - [Restdb.io Documentation](https://restdb.io/docs/)
 - [SQLite Documentation](https://www.sqlite.org/docs.html)

-### Contributing

-Feel free to submit issues or pull requests to improve the project.

 ### License